sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can manually or remotely control.
+**Give us feedback on Tinkerbelle.**

-** In this part, I am using the Webhook APIs in IFTTT to interact with my existing Philips Hue smart lighting system.**
+In this part, I am using the Webhook APIs in IFTTT to interact with my existing Philips Hue smart lighting system.
+But I also installed and tried out the Tinkerbelle.
+I initially encountered some errors during installation and the problem was solved by switching the Python version from 3.8 to 3.7.
+Not sure why tho.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.